sangleshubham/Fast-Food-Management-System/Readme.md

-Guys It Takes Me Nearly 3 Months To complete project.If You Like It and want to use this code snippet please give some credits.
+If You Like It and want to use this code snippet please give some credits.
 This Project Contain Following Forms with one built in browser.

 1:Login As User